 Online Yoga Philosophy Course

 Are you curious of learning more about yoga philosophy?
 If you are serious about letting yoga have a profound, positive effect in your life, you need to look honestly at your life and your patterns.
 Challenge yourself to actually try something new.
-In my new online Yoga Philosophy course I guide you through philosophy lectures and yoga classes.
+In this Yoga Philosophy course Simon guides you through philosophy lectures and yoga classes.
 Read more about the course here!